Captain Kit Carson's Complete Guide

 Best for: Serious anglers, swordfish, wahoo

-7 AM – 3 PM.
+7 AM to 3 PM.
 Max range, max effort, max results.
 Best for experienced groups chasing trophy fish.

 Private vs. Split Charter